Mortafix/AutoConv-Telegram-Python/README.md

 # Documentation
 Do you want to read?
 I got you cover, baby!
 No more than a little documentation in the [Wiki](https://github.com/Mortafix/AutoConv-Telegram-Python/wiki).

+# Real World Example
+I have a simple movies info Telegram bot publicy available.
+You can interact with the Bot (the response time it kinda high, caused by very slow connection) [PopCorn](https://t.me/poppycorn_bot) (sorry for the italian).
+The code (except for the config files) is in this [GIST](https://gist.github.com/Mortafix/93a866c71040557c309f0115aa1a2767).